Book Series

 Contemporary Studies on the North

-Contemporary Studies on the North will publish books that expand our understanding of Canada’s North and its position within the circumpolar region.
+Books that expand our understanding of Canada’s North and its position within the circumpolar region.
 Focussing on new research, this series will incorporate multidisciplinary studies on northern peoples, cultures, geographies, histories, politics, religions, and economies.
-Particular emphasis will be placed on works by and about Inuit and First Nations that redefine historical and contemporary issues in the North.
-(ISSN 1928-1722)

 -